Priscilla-/Desktop_LAL/README.md

 # How to install LALSuite in a Linux desktop machine

 This is a short note about installing [LAL](https://git.ligo.org/lscsoft/lalsuite), and the necessary dependencies in a Linux (or mac) machine from scratch.
+Here, you can also find a list of the packages and dependences in my current lalsuite working environment for further reference.

 LAL speaks in Python, so we need to install a Python distribution and interpreter first.
 I like [Anaconda](https://docs.anaconda.com/free/anaconda/install/) because it makes it nice and easy to install Python packages and interpreters from a terminal, manage different Python environments and it comes with a nice visual interface called [Anaconda Navigator](https://docs.anaconda.com/free/navigator/install/).